“Allopathic medicine” is a term that is sometimes used to refer to modern or mainstream medicine. Other names for allopathic medicine include:

 - prediabetes care to help prevent diabetes

-- blood pressure medications to help prevent serious complications like heart disease and stroke
+- dietary changes and exercise to help prevent serious complications like heart disease and stroke

-- education programs to prevent development of health issues common to at-risk populations such as heart disease, cancer, and diabetes
+- education programs to prevent development of health issues such as heart disease, cancer, and diabetes

 Osteopathy is another type of healthcare.
 Osteopaths treat conditions with medical treatments as well as manipulation and massage of muscles, bones, and joints.